-With a background in biology, environmental law, and sociology, Dr. Clark takes an interdisciplinary approach to the topics that interest him–namely technology, animals, nature, and the environment.
-To date, his research has been situated at the intersection of two interdisciplinary fields: animal studies and the environmental humanities.
-When it comes to the discipline of sociology, he’s especially interested in the work of Erving Goffman, Howie Becker, and Bruno Latour.
-In 2018 Dr. Clark received the Lindback Distinguished Teaching Award.
+With a background in biology, law, and sociology, Dr. Clark takes an interdisciplinary approach to the topics that interest him–namely technology, animals, nature, and the environment.
+To date his research has been situated at the intersection of two interdisciplinary fields: animal studies and the environmental humanities.
+When it comes to sociology, he’s especially interested in the work of Erving Goffman, Howie Becker, and Bruno Latour.
+Dr. Clark has taught a wide range of courses in sociology and environmental studies.
+In 2018 he received the Lindback Distinguished Teaching Award.

 - BS in biology, Penn State Behrend